How can we spark meaningful connections at a networking event?

 -

-Personal Takeaways
+Takeaways

-1. Plan for text variability
+1. Plan for content variability